Vegan Lu Rou Fan (Taiwanese-Style Braised Pork Rice)

 • Handful of dehydrated nameko mushrooms soaked in 1 cup of hot water

-• A tbsp of dried chilli optional, if you want it extra spicy
+• 1 tbsp dried chilli optional, if you want it extra spicy

-• 1 tsp of Chiu Chow Chilli Oil
+• 1 tsp Chiu Chow Chilli Oil or your favourite chilli oil will do

 • 2 shallots sliced